primaryobjects/chatgpt-append/README.md

 You can now ask questions and have the AI develop your code for you!

-## Running on a Single File
+## Process a Single File

-Right-click the file in the left-side nav and select the menu option `ChatGPT Append`.
+Right-click the file in the left-side navigation and select the menu option `ChatGPT Append`.

 ## Features